haise0/CrackingLGUP/README.md

 - [ ] Make sense of relevant functions and variables
 - [ ] Prepare a patch to bypass the failure of the ARB check
 - [ ] Confirm functionality of the patch
+- [ ] Survey the OPID function and any relevant functions
+- [ ] Upload functions in assembly and c++ to /opid
+- [ ] Prepare a patch to bypass the check and/or the failure condition for OPID
+- [ ]

 #### OPID